WDCloudEdge/HyBridCloudConfig/README.md

 Across the cluster, we use nfs as the default presentation layer protocol.

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/WDCloudEdge/HybridCloudConfig/LICENSE) file for details.
+Certain images in HybridCloud rely on the existing code from [Sock Shop](https://github.com/microservices-demo/microservices-demo.git) ,[Hipster](https://github.com/WDCloudEdge/Augmented-OnlineBoutique.git) ,[Train Tickets](https://github.com/WDCloudEdge/train-ticket.git).
+The credits go to the original authors